 For more detailed information about your medications, ask your doctor or nurse for information from Lexicomp, available through UpToDate.
 The Lexicomp hand-outs explain how to use and store your medications.
 They also list possible side effects and warn you if your medications should not be taken with certain other medications or foods.

 People who have had a heart attack are encouraged to participate in a structured cardiac rehabilitation (cardiac rehab) program.
 The program can improve your heart's ability to function, lower your heart rate, and reduce your risk of dying or developing complications from heart disease.

 You are most likely to benefit if you participate in all three parts of rehabilitation.
 However, if you cannot participate in all, you can still benefit by participating in one or two components.

 Exercise — Exercise is known to improve cardiovascular health.
 Although nearly everyone can exercise safely after a heart attack, the intensity and duration of exercise depends upon the severity of your heart disease.
 Therefore, the first step in an exercise program is to determine your risk of complications from exercise.
 This is usually done by performing an exercise test on a treadmill.

-During cardiac rehabilitation, a trained clinician will work with you and your doctor to develop an exercise program that is safe; this program will consider your fitness level, heart health, any physical limitations, the amount, intensity and duration of exercise needed to improve heart health, and the need for supervision.
-(See "Components of cardiac rehabilitation and exercise prescription".)
+During cardiac rehabilitation, a trained clinician will work with you and your main healthcare provider to develop an exercise program that is safe; this program will consider your fitness level, heart health, any physical limitations, the amount, intensity, and duration of exercise needed to improve heart health, and the need for supervision.
+(See "Cardiac rehabilitation programs".)